 The host at Charité or MDC guarantees the provision of a suitable workplace including the necessary infrastructure, material, and equipment from her or his own funds.

 Proposals are submitted by the BIH host.
-BIH hosts can be either scientists of the Charité heading a CharitéCenter, an institute or a clinic, or scientists of the MDC heading a research area or a research team.
-The proposals are submitted respectively for the nominated BIH Visiting Professor and are correspondingly drawn up with her or him.
-The nominated BIH Visiting Professor has to be a leading scientist in the respective field of life and medical sciences.
-She or he has to be able to demonstrate relevant scientific experiences and achievements, whereby in addition to common achievements in research and teaching performances in knowledge and technology transfer as well as provision of scientific infrastructure are given equal consideration.
-The nominated BIH Visiting Professor can be employed in Germany or abroad in the public or private sector or as well as she or he can be retired.
+BIH hosts can be either scientists heading a CharitéCenter, an institute, or a clinic at Charité, or scientists at MDC heading a research area or a research team.
+The proposals are submitted respectively for the nominated BIH Visiting Professor and are drawn up with jointly her or him.
+The nominated BIH Visiting Professor has to be a leading scientist in the respective field of the life and medical sciences.
+She or he has to be able to demonstrate relevant scientific experiences and achievements, in addition to common achievements in research and teaching performances in knowledge and technology transfer as well as provision of scientific infrastructure are given equal consideration.
+The nominated BIH Visiting Professor can be employed in the public or private sector in Germany or abroad or he can be retired already.

 2 oriented on „R4“ career level in accordance with the Euoropean Commission´s definition.
 Cf. European Commission: Towards a European Framework for Research Careers.
 Brüssel 2011.
 Hyperlink

-The proposal is to demonstrate that the nominated BIH Visiting Professor holds the qualifications required for a senior scientist.Achievements in research, teaching, knowledge and technology transfer, and infrastructure provision are taken into account equally.
+The proposal has to demonstrate that the nominated BIH Visiting Professor holds the qualifications required for a senior scientist.Achievements in research, teaching, knowledge and technology transfer, and infrastructure provision are taken equally into account .

 Furthermore, the proposal is to explain what scientific project the host and the nominated BIH Visiting Professor seek to pursue during the work stays.
-Projects are eligible for funding that aim at one of the following aims:
+Projects eligible for funding should have one of the following aims: